-Credit may be earned by achieving a sufficient score (as determined by the relevant academic department at Texas State University) on any of several exams and submitting official score reports to the Testing, Research Support, & Evaluation Center (TREC).
-Credit may also be earned by submitting a transcript from another college or university to the Office of Undergraduate Admissions, which documents credits awarded through examination.
+Credit may be earned by achieving a sufficient score (as determined by the relevant academic department at Texas State University) on any of several exams and submitting official score reports to the Testing, Evaluation, and Measurement Center (TEMC).

 Sufficient scores on the following examinations may be applied for credit: